MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/reference/hypervisor-instruction-emulator.md

-# Hyper-V Instruction Emulator API Definitions and Support DLLs
+# Windows Hypervisor Platform Instruction Emulator API Definitions and Support DLLs

 **Note: These APIs are not yet publically available and will be included in a future Windows release.**